crypticCaroline/puppyplaymates/README.md

 You will need to install the requirements.txt using the following command the command line
         pip3 install -r requirements.txt
-* You will need to set up your local enviroments and key value pairs for deployment and running the application in your local enviroment.
+* You will need to set up your local environments and key value pairs for deployment and running the application in your local environment.

 ## Known Bugs

-Using the [Materlize](https://materializecss.com/) validate class it validates the field on focus out rather than on change.
-With more time I would write my own validation class to work on change or keyup so the fields would validate quickers for the user.
+Using the [Materialize](https://materializecss.com/) validate class it validates the field on focus out rather than on change.
+With more time I would write my own validation class to work on change or key up so the fields would validate quicker for the user.

 ***